 The trailheads began directly at the parking lot, which was a welcome convenience.
 A unique aspect of the Graham Hills is its two directional singletrack, which meant the possibility of meeting another rider going the opposite direction on a narrow trail.
 Etiquette says the rider going uphill has the right of way, and a friendly holler to alert another rider of your presence is always welcome.

 Graham Hills favors riders with a few MTB runs under their belt.
 Every 50 yards of track required quick thinking, a tight squeeze, or a challenging climb or drop.
 Beginners are often surprised by the upper body strength required while mountain biking, and Graham Hills tones your arms by the end of your ride.
-The park features speedy descents, but be on watch for conditions ahead.
+The park features speedy descents not unlike those you’ll find mountain biking in Colorado, but be on the watch for conditions ahead.

 It took little over an hour to explore most of the park’s seven miles of track, but you could easily stretch it to an afternoon run.
 If you have some time to spare, try a tasting at one of Pleasantville’s wineries or explore any of Westchester County’s numerous, beautiful parks.

 Take the Metro-North’s Harlem Line to Pleasantville.
 There’s a $5 fee to bring your bike on the Metro-North.

 Take the Saw Mill River Parkway north to Exit 26, Taconic Parkway.
 Immediately after the merge take the first exit, 117.

 The park’s entrance is on Bedford Ave/NY 110, across from Pace University.
 [Trail Map]

 |Grab a Bite Near Graham Hills Park|

 Little Mumbai Market

 A market-y, bistro-y marriage of Indian and French cuisines has something for everyone.
 Delicious with a great beer selection.